SystemsApproach/sdn/preface.rst

 this in large part by taking advantage of two community-based organizations that are leading the way.
-One is the *Open Compute Project (OCP)*, which is actively specifying and certifying commodity hardware (e.g., white-box switches) upon which the SDN software stack runs.
+One is the *Open Compute Project (OCP)*, which is actively specifying and certifying commodity hardware (e.g., bare-metal switches) upon which the SDN software stack runs.
 The second is the *Open Networking Foundation (ONF)*, which is actively implementing a suite of software components that can be integrated into an end-to-end solution.
 There are many other players